-The Global Minotaur - America, the true origins of the financial crisis and the future of the world economy; Yanis Varoufakis (2011) One of the few economists on the list and, quite simply, the best on the subject....click the title and you get the entire book!!
+The Global Minotaur - America, the true origins of the financial crisis and the future of the world economy; Yanis Varoufakis (2011) One of the few economists on the list and one of the best on the subject....click the title and you get the entire book!!

-The Strange Non-Death of NeoLiberalism; Colin Crouch (2011) The first of a wave of books to explore why, far from dying, neoliberalism was even stronger...Crouch is a political scientist but not the easiest of reads.
+The Strange Non-Death of NeoLiberalism; Colin Crouch (2011) The first of a wave of books to explore why, far from dying, neoliberalism became even stronger...Crouch is a political scientist but not the easiest of reads.

-Injustice - why social inequality persists - David Dorling (2011) Quite excellent (see opening para above) treatment from a prolific geographer
+Injustice - why social inequality persists - David Dorling (2011) Quite excellent treatment from a prolific geographer